 Need an attorney, but worried about COVID-19?
 We can help!

-These are unprecedented times for all of us.
-It’s normal to have questions about what is happening and how court closures and orders will affect your family.
 We hope that this information helps to answer some of your questions.
 Please feel free to contact our office at 312-588-3345 or firstname.lastname@example.org for a free consultation.

 For parenting time orders entered in Cook County, the following guidelines apply: